 3000 BCE – The Ankh, referred to as the “Key of Life,” is associated with eternal life.
 Its design symbolizes the morning sun joining with the male and female principles of the heavens and earth.
 In carrying the ankh, one held the key to the Tree of Life (the immortal soul.)

 Heliopolis Creation Story – Atum/Amum/RA (Sun God) emerged from the watery world of Nu/Mut/Naumet (Primordial Mother Goddess) on a mound called Benben (Rock).
 As Benben grew within the empty space Atum/Ra (Sun God), Shu (God of Air) and Tefnut (Goddess of Water) were created.
-Shu and Tefnut created Nut (Goddess of Sky) and Geb (God of Earth.)
-Nut defined the limits of the world as her arms and legs touched the earth in the four directions.
+Shu and Tefnut created Nut (Goddess of Sky/Tree of Life) and Geb (God of Earth.)
+Nut defined the limits of the world as her arms and legs touched the earth in the four directions (symbolic of a trees roots).
 Nut mated with Geb and gave birth to Isis (Goddess of Motherhood), Osiris (God of Fertility), Set (God of Chaos) and Nephthys (Goddess of Chaos.)
-Nut then became both a Sky Goddess and Earth Mother.
+Nut was both a Sky Goddess and an Earth Mother who symbolized the duality and oneness of the Tree of Life.

 2400 BCE – Heliopolis’s Egyptian name is Iunu, meaning “pillar/tree.”
 An Obelisk is a tapered four-sided column with a square base, topped with a Benben stone (four-sided pyramid) designed to catch the first rays of dawn. (obelisk’s are symbolic of trees and function as sundials)